peux-os-sic/Peux-Bspwm/details.md

-Peux OS Bspwm 21.04 configurations.
+THis will setup the Peux OS Bspwm configurations on your system.
 You would be prompted to install the required packages first.
+If you skip, then you'd still be prompted to copy the configurations, which you can if you wish to.
 The repository can be found at https://github.com/peux-os-sic/Peux-Bspwm.